samsmit362/HismithControl/README.md

 **For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

 ## Notes
+Left corner edge of Hismith: **<font color="red">left border of which should be always fully visible, if it is not - try to change web camera position, if it doesn't help try to extend it by something which will be detected as set related to it color.</font>**

 **You can set manual webcam focus (for example to 300) if it support it and webcam fps (for example to 30 or 60) through settings.xml, also you can adjust manual webcam focus during "Test Webcam"**\
 \
 Min Funscript Relative Move - is used for modify funscript actions, if move change from up to down (or vice versa) according funscript are lover then "Min Funscript Relative Move"